stOneskull/nim/README.md

 ### The `graphics` Series

 * **graphics.nim:** The first step into transformations.
 This lesson demonstrates how to use the matrix stack (`pushMatrix`, `translatef`, `rotatef`) to position and animate an object on the screen.
+* **graphics2.nim:** Shows how to programmatically generate vertices for any regular polygon (triangle, square, pentagon, etc.) and draw them.
+* **graphics3.nim:** Manages a "scene" of multiple, independent objects.
+Each polygon has its own position, rotation, and scale, demonstrating how to apply unique transformations to each object in a shared world space.

 ... more to come!